 11.1 Where an Employee works the following ordinary rostered hours they will be paid their Base Rate together with the applicable weekend penalty:

-For all ordinary hours worked between midnight Friday and midnight Saturday a full-time or part-time Employee will be paid 150% applicable to their classification and pay point for all time worked.
+For all ordinary hours worked between midnight Friday and midnight Saturday a full-time or part-time Employee will be paid 50% in addition to their base rate of pay, for all time worked.

-For all ordinary hours worked between midnight Saturday and midnight Sunday a full-time or part-time Employee will be paid 200% applicable to their classification and pay point for all time worked.
+For all ordinary hours worked between midnight Saturday and midnight Sunday a full-time or part-time Employee will be paid 100% in addition to their base rate of pay, for all time worked.

-A casual Employee who works on a Saturday or Sunday will be paid 25% cumulative in addition to the weekend penalties, outline in this clause at (i) and (ii) above.
+A casual Employee who works on a Saturday or Sunday will be paid 25%, as outlined in clause 7 above, in addition to the weekend penalties, outlined in this clause at (i) and (ii) above.

 In line with provisions outlined in Clause 22.18, Employees who regularly work weekends (either Saturday or Sunday), will be entitled to an additional weeks’ annual leave.